 ABOUT MANNING'S EAT-DRINK-CHEER

-Manning's, a Harrah’s New Orleans restaurant partner, is located conveniently in New Orleans’ Warehouse District, paying homage to the area's unique architecture and reflect the city's "Laissez les bons temps rouler" attitude.
-This New Orleans restaurant boasts more than 30 flat screen TVs, including a 13’x7.5’ mega-screen, a sports anchor desk, unique memorabilia from Louisiana's first football family, commissioned artwork by New Orleans artist Terrance Osborne and more!
+Manning's, a Harrah’s New Orleans restaurant partner, is located conveniently in New Orleans’ Warehouse District, paying homage to the area's unique architecture and reflecting the city's "Laissez les bons temps rouler" attitude.
+This New Orleans restaurant boasts more than 30 flat screen TVs, including a 13-foot x 7.5-foot mega-screen, a sports anchor desk, unique memorabilia from Louisiana's first football family, commissioned artwork by New Orleans artist Terrance Osborne and more.

 Casino valet parking is located at the foot of Canal Street and garage parking is located at 501 Convention Center Blvd., next to Harrah's Hotel.
 We do validate garage self parking when you spend $25 or more.
 We hope to see you soon!

 Use your Reward Credits to Dine! $1 / 100 Reward Credits

 When people think of Archie Manning, they think football.
 But Archie’s appeal transcends his athletic achievements.
 People far and wide have been inspired by his warm personality, his drive and sense of humor.